-First let’s get to know some crazy YouTube facts.
-Did you know that around 300 hours of videos are uploaded in YouTube every minute.
+First, here’s some cool YouTube facts.
+Did you know that around 500 hours of videos are uploaded to YouTube every minute?
 They get around 30 million visitors per day and on average, around 5 billion of videos are being watched daily on the YouTube platform.
-Mind blowing, right?
+Mind-blowing, right?

-YouTubers in Japan are catering a very large section of audience with various genres such as comedy, drama, vlogs, podcast, gaming etc.
+YouTubers in Japan are catering to a divers audience, with various genres such as comedy, drama, vlogs, podcasts, gaming videos etc.

 They are receiving millions of views and influence their audience in so many ways.
-As a foreigner, some might not be that familiar with the latest popular Japanese YouTube channels and the most prominent reason for it, is the difference in language.
+Some foreigners might not be that familiar with the latest popular Japanese YouTube channels and the most prominent reason for it, mostly due to the language and culture barriers.

-However, following these channels will not only make you aware of the Japanese pop culture, but will also help you to improve your Japanese language skills.
-Hopefully, I got your attention and you’re now looking forward to become more familiar with the top followed Japanese YouTube channels in Japan.
+However, following these channels will not only make you aware of what’s happening in Japanese pop culture, but will also help you improve your Japanese language skills.

-His original name is Riku Horiuchi and has been active on YouTube since 2013 as SUSHI RAMEN (Riku).
-The channel’s name came from his to favorite dishes: sushi and ramen and has a total of views that go up to approximately 800 million!
+His original name is Riku Horiuchi and he has been active on YouTube since 2013 as SUSHI RAMEN (Riku).
+The channel’s name came from his favorite foods – obviously, sushi and ramen – and has a total of views that go up to approximately 800 million!

 Her videos have more than 1.8 billion views in total and she’s also known for having starred in a Japanese TV program called “Ogui”(大食い) which literally translates as “heavy eater”.
 Since her videos are accompanied by English subtitles, she has gained popularity not only in Japan, but other foreign countries,too.